Nexmo/station/_documentation/en/messages/concepts/messages-api-sandbox.md

 ## WhatsApp Templates for use with Sandbox

-At the moment the following templates can be used with the Sandbox:
+At the moment the following WhatsApp templates can be used with the Sandbox:

 Namespace | Name | Languages
 ----|----|----